pypa/packaging.python.org/source/setup.rst

    $ pip install --upgrade setuptools

+   .. note::

       If you have distribute, this will upgrade to you distribute-0.7.X, which is just a wrapper, that depends on setuptools.
 The end result will be that you have distribute-0.7.X (which does nothing) *and* the latest setuptools installed.

-   .. note::

-      If you wish to start with a fresh setuptools and no distribute, run ``$ pip uninstall distribute`` and then start from step 1.
+If you'd prefer not to end up with the distribute wrapper, then instead, run ``$ pip uninstall distribute``, then go back to step #1 above which installs setuptools from scratch.

 2. You currently don't have pip.